 Whole-wheat rotis with a simple sabzi is an all-time favourite lunch and is safe for diabetics.
 The only thing to keep in mind is to avoid too much potato as it is high in starch and can spike blood sugar.
 When preparing your sabzi, make sure to not add any sugar or jaggery even if it’s in the recipe.

 While white rice is not recommended for diabetics, brown rice can be had.
 Brown rice is high in fibre which is why it does not raise blood glucose levels quickly as white rice does.
 You can enjoy your brown rice with any type of curry like dal, vegetable, fish, or chicken.

 All your lunch meals can be adapted for dinner as well.
 Make sure to eat a lot of cooked vegetables and raw salads.

 Many doctors and dieticians recommend that diabetics snack at regular intervals to keep blood sugar levels stable.
 It’s a good idea to keep these snacks handy especially for times when you feel your blood sugar dropping too low.

-Fruits: Most whole fruits are safe for diabetics.
+Most whole fruits are safe for diabetics.
 Bananas are recommended in moderation, while papayas and mangoes might need to be avoided in some cases.
 Fruits like apples, oranges, grapes, kiwi fruits, cherries, and lots more make for a great snack in between meals.
 Avoid dried fruits as they have higher sugar content.
 You can even make Indian sweets for diabetics using fruits and nuts.